apgv/frontend-maven-build/README.md

 <pre>
 At the moment this should be considered as work in progress.
-I have not yet settled on which plugin I like the most or if the Gulp build is the optimal.
+I have not yet settled on which plugin I like the most or if the Gulp build is optimal.
 I plan to update the project and the README as I get more experience.
 </pre>